Real Students - Real Results

 Deanna P. - Starting score 162.
 After tutoring, scored 176 on proctored practice test preceding December 2012 LSAT.
 Attended Harvard Law School.

 Patrick L. - Starting score 163 after prior test prep.
 Scored 179 on October 2010 LSAT after tutoring.
-Admitted to University of Texas Law School with full scholarship and $15,000/year stipend.
-Graduated in 2014 and is currently a federal judicial clerk.
+Graduated from University of Texas Law School with full scholarship and $15,000/year stipend, and went on to serve as a federal judicial clerk.

 Alan K. - Previous high practice score, 158.
 With tutoring, score increased to 170.
 Attended Emory Law School.